Ktos93/AMV_TOOLS/README.md

 ## Introduction
 This addon is specifically designed to assist in creating ambient mask volumes within the Blender environment

+If support needed join [discord](https://discord.gg/2wmHGs4B9B) and ask on #fix-my-mod

 ## Features
 - **Efficient Volume Creation**: Easily create ambient mask volumes for environments directly within Blender.
 - **Customization Options**: Adjust various parameters to fine-tune the appearance and behavior of ambient mask volumes.